What Product Liability Insurance Covers

 A skincare brand that white-labels a formula from a contract manufacturer in China still carries full product liability.
 Your brand, your packaging, your listing.

 When a customer has an allergic reaction, the lawsuit names your company.
 Not the overseas factory.
-Your supplier's quality certifications?
-Irrelevant to the legal exposure.
+Your supplier's quality certifications don't change your legal exposure.

 Dropshippers and Resellers